Faculty Athletic Representative (FAR), Assistant Professor of Athletic Training

-Tom Stueber is beginning his second year as the Faculty Athletics Representative at Tusculum College and his sixth as Assistant Athletic trainer.
+Tom Stueber is the Faculty Athletics Representative at Tusculum College and the Assistant Athletic trainer.
 He is also starting his second year as Director of the Athletic Training Education Program at Tusculum.

 The faculty athletics representative (FAR) at Tusculum is a member of the faculty or administrative staff who is designated by the president to represent the institution and its faculty in the institution’s relationships with the NCAA and the South Atlantic Conference.
 The FAR is active in maintaining the academic integrity within the athletics program, assisting with the overall student-athlete well-being as well as assists with the institutional control of the athletics program.